 Sami Erol Gelenbe

-Information and Communications Technology (ICT) was Awarded to Prof. Sami Erol Gelenbe for his pioneering research on “Modeling and Performance Evaluation of Computer Systems.”
+The 2017 Mustafa Prize in Information and Communication Science and Technology was awarded to Prof. Sami Erol Gelenbe for his pioneering research on “Modeling and Performance Evaluation of Computer Systems.”

 Sami Erol Gelenbe is a Turkish computer scientist, electronic engineer and applied mathematician who is a member of the Science Academy of Turkey (Bilim Academisi), and holds the “Dennis Gabor” professorship in Electrical and Electronic Engineering at Imperial College, London.
 After a childhood spent in Istanbul and Alexandria (Egypt), he graduated from Ankara College in 1962 and the Middle East Technical University in 1966, winning the K.K.
 Clarke Research Award for work on "partial flux switching magnetic memory systems".
 He continued at Polytechnic University (now part of New York University), earning a master's degree and a PhD thesis on "Stochastic automata with structural restrictions”.

 Then, at the INRIA institute and the University of Paris-Orsay, Erol invented Diffusion Approximations for computer performance, derived transmission schemes to optimize the throughput of random access communications that are the basis of the well-known MAC protocols, and established schemes for maximizing the reliability of data bases.
 He created the team that developed the “Queueing Network Analysis Package” which was commercialized by INRIA’s first start-up SIMULOG.
 Erol and his colleagues gave up financial reward, in exchange for distributing this software freely to universities worldwide, so as to spread knowledge and social benefit.
 Now these methods are widely accepted standard approaches in the telecommunications and ICT industry.